 Both chlamydia and gonorrhea can be diagnosed using similar methods.
 Your healthcare provider will perform a nucleic acid amplification test (NAAT) to check for the bacteria that cause chlamydia or gonorrhea.

-This test involves taking a vaginal swab or urine sample, which can be done in a clinic or from the comfort and privacy of your home with the Evvy Vaginal Health test with the Expanded PCR Panel add-on.
+This test involves taking a vaginal swab or urine sample, which can be done in a clinic or from the comfort and privacy of your home with the Evvy Vaginal Health Test with the Expanded PCR Panel add-on.

+Getting tested for STIs during regular health check-ups is a great way to stay on top of your sexual health, especially for women.
 The Centers for Disease Control and Prevention (CDC) recommends that sexually active women under 25, women who are pregnant, or those at a higher risk of getting an STI, should have yearly STI screenings.
 Risk factors for contracting chlamydia and gonorrhea include:

 Although both STIs will go away with antibiotics, the treatment for chlamydia and gonorrhea differs slightly.